DataDog/documentation/content/en/account_management/billing/usage_details.md

 | Synthetic API Tests      | Each bar shows the sum of all Synthetic API tests over that hour/day/week.
 The line shows the running total of Synthetic API tests|
 | Synthetic Browser Tests  | Shows the sum of all Synthetic browser tests over that hour/day/week.
 The line shows the running total of Synthetic Browser Tests |  | RUM Sessions             | Shows the sum of all distinct RUM sessions over that hour/day/week.
 The line shows the running total of RUM Sessions |

+{{< img src="account_management/billing/usage-details-v2-03.png" alt="Hourly Usage - All" >}}

+Some graphs contain both bars for sums of hourly/daily/weekly usage and a line for the running or cummulative total.
+The units for the bars are on the left-hand side of the graph while the units for the line is on the right-hand side.

 {{< img src="account_management/billing/usage-details-v2-09.png" alt="Hourly Usage - Dual Axis Graph" >}}

-Some graphs will contain both bars for the sum of usage in an hour/day/week and a line that shows the running or cummulative total.
-The units for the bars are on the left-hand y-axis of the graph while the units for the line are on the right-hand y-axis of the graph.

-{{< img src="account_management/billing/usage-details-v2-03.png" alt="Hourly Usage - All" >}}

 In product specific tabs, you will see your hourly, daily, monthly, and annual usage of the products in that product category.
 In the Infrastructure tab, you will also see a breakdown of the **Infra Hosts** graph by host type: